-- 1. The latest edition of American Concrete Institute (ACI) standards shall be followed. - Testing: The Contractor shall be required to retain and pay for the services of an University approved laboratory to perform all concrete testing and inspections in accordance with applicable ASTM standards.
-For floors, use ASTM E1155 "Standard Test Methods for Determining Floor Flatness and Levelness Using the F Number System. - 3.
-Air-entrained concrete shall be used where concrete is exposed to the weather.
+1. The latest edition of American Concrete Institute (ACI) standards shall be followed.

+- 3. Air-entrained concrete shall be used where concrete is exposed to the weather.
 With the exception of air-entrained agents, no antifreeze or other admixtures are permitted. - 4.
 Newly placed concrete for walks, plazas, pads, and other surfaces exposed to the public shall be placed by Contractor to insure that concrete shall be free of graffiti.
 Freshly placed concrete with graffiti shall be removed and replaced or repaired by the Contractor at no additional cost to the University. - 5.
 All concrete floors, which will be exposed within the finished building which are not scheduled to receive an applied finish, shall be sealed. - 6.
 All concrete additives, where required must contain not more than 0.1% chloride ions and shall be certified as such by the Contractor. - 7.
 If Concrete is to be used for exterior walls, a mock-up panel shall be constructed.
 See Division 4 Masonry for details on panel. - 8.
 Interior and/or exterior structural concrete surfaces should not be scheduled to receive a sandblasted finish unless specifically approved by the university. - 9.
 Building interior structural concrete painted surfaces should not be scheduled to receive a rubbed finish.
 If a smooth plaster-like finish is desired, specify a thin coat of veneer plaster over the concrete substrate. - 10.
 Building exterior exposed concrete structural frame should be detailed (incorporating insulation and finish systems) to prevent thermal loss or gain. - 11.
 Exposed interior concrete floors should be sealed.
 A hardener should be required where the floor surface is subject to heavy, impact, and/or rolling loads. - 12.
 A sample panel of exterior exposed "Architectural" concrete should be provided to establish an acceptable standard of workmanship/quality concerning finishing, texture of formed material, etc. The concrete used in the sample panel should be furnished by the project concrete supplier, and should represent the approved mix for strength and texture.